colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 #SBATCH --time=0-00:01
 # maximum memory of 10 megabytes
 #SBATCH --mem-per-cpu=10
+# run a single task, using a single CPU core
 #SBATCH --ntasks=1
 # specify our current project
 # change this for your own work